Post-War Roots

 2015

 Had-Fab acquired additional land to build its new Penston site, this has helped to increase the company’s fabrication capacity significantly.
-The company also installed its first Biomass heating system.
+The company also installed its first biomass heating system.

 2016